MMGNET is part of the Informa Markets Division of Informa PLC

 It led me to deeply question the industry’s values and reassess how they aligned with my own, which ended up inspiring a huge turning point in my career.
 The red suit then became my uniform for the next two months, under my #OneDressToImpress campaign.

-What opportunities (or challenges) have you observed in current discussions about sustainability?
+What opportunities, or challenges, have you observed in current discussions about sustainability?
 Have they changed over time?

 The beginning of my career in sustainability was challenging in several ways.
 As somebody who was part of the fashion industry, with a family deeply involved in it as well, I was going against the current to stand up for what I believed in.
 There wasn’t much support behind me, and it didn’t feel like there were many other people out there pushing for the same goal aimed at blending fashion and sustainability in meaningful ways.